bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

     - Timer: As I made my first function to set the timer, it didn't stop at 0, it went with negative number.
 I had to reajust the if statement timer < = 0 to timer < 1 and move the clearInterval(interval) in the gameOver.
 I had to include clearInterval(interval) in the rest function before the setTimeout to make sure that the timer would be reset properly.
     - Button Rest and Rules had to be repositioned many time so that the layout keeps in the game-info-container everything properly.
 I had to make many tryouts to find the proper dimension for the @ media queries, in order to deliver a responsive display for smaller devices.

 ## Features

 ### Existing Features

 #### Grid Display

  - Simple layout, using a 4x4 style grid, with a total of 16 cards.
-The background is linear gradient, using some colors of my chosen color scheme.
+The background is linear gradient, using two colors of my chosen color scheme.
  - [Display Grid](assets/readme/desktop.png)

 #### Picture